Cisco-Talos/clamav-documentation/src/manual/Signatures.md

 ## Introduction

 In order to detect malware and other file-based threats, ClamAV relies on signatures to differentiate clean and malicious/unwanted files.
 ClamAV signatures are primarily text-based and conform to one of the ClamAV-specific signature formats associated with a given method of detection.
-These formats are explained in the [Signature formats](#signature-formats) section below.
+These formats are explained in the [Database formats](#database-formats) section below.
 In addition, ClamAV 0.99 and above support signatures written in the YARA format.
-More information on this can be found in the [Using YARA rules in ClamAV](#using-yara-rules-in-clamav) section.
+More information on this can be found in the [Using YARA rules in ClamAV](Signatures/YaraRules.md) section.

 The ClamAV project distributes a collection of signatures in the form of CVD (ClamAV Virus Database) files.
 The CVD file format provides a digitally-signed container that encapsulates the signatures and ensures that they can't be modified by a malicious third-party.
 This signature set is actively maintained by [Cisco Talos](https://www.talosintelligence.com/) and can be downloaded using the `freshclam` application that ships with ClamAV.
-For more details on this, see the [CVD file](#inspecting-signatures-inside-a-CVD-file) section.
+For more details on this, see the [CVD file](#inspecting-signatures-inside-a-cvd-file) section.

 ## Database formats